Update: October 28, 2020:

 The commission’s board chairman, Karl Clinard, confirmed Wednesday the case will be taken all the way to the Kentucky Supreme Court, according to the newspaper report.

 Update: August 31, 2020:

-FRANKFORT, Ky. – The board that oversees the Kentucky Department of Fish and Wildlife Resources has filed suit against Gov. Andy Beshear’s administration in an effort to keep the agency’s commissioner.
+FRANKFORT, Ky.
+(WTVQ) – The board that oversees the Kentucky Department of Fish and Wildlife Resources has filed suit against Gov. Andy Beshear’s administration in an effort to keep the agency’s commissioner.